Migrating from v4.x to v5.x

 In addition, it is required that any asynchronous fields must use an appropriate asynchronous field builder method or

-asynchronous field resolver, and inferred methods (built by the schema builder, FieldDelegate
+asynchronous field resolver, and inferred methods (built by the schema builder, FieldDelegate, or AutoRegisteringObjectGraphType)

 must be strongly typed.